codecheckers/certificate-2025-019/README.md

 **To reproduce Subfigure 5 Left:**

  - Run `fuzzyLogicDesigner` in the terminal.
 Two windows should appear in your screen: one named 'Fuzzy Logic Designer: Untitled' and 'Fuzzy Logic Designer: Getting started'.
  - In 'Fuzzy Logic Designer: Getting started', do a Browse action (in the'Open' to left section) to select the file `.\fuzzy\FIS\certanity.fis`.
-The file is loaded into the 'Fuzzy Logic Designer: Untitled' window, whose name changes to 'Fuzzy Logic Designer: certanity'
+The file is uploaded into the 'Fuzzy Logic Designer: Untitled' window, whose name changes to 'Fuzzy Logic Designer: certanity'

  ![Browse](/supplementary_materials/Fuzzy%20Logic%20Designer%20-%20Getting%20Started.png)